A general Bayesian bootstrap for censored data based on the beta-Stacy process: The beta-Stacy bootstrap

-The following corollary implies that the beta-Stacy bootstrap can also approximates the joint distribution of summary measures of $G^*$ of the form $(G^*h_1$, $\ldots$, $G^*h_k)$, e.g. the vector of it's first $k$ moments ($h_j(x)=x^j$ for $j=1,\ldots,k$).
+The following corollary implies that the beta-Stacy bootstrap can also approximates the joint distribution of vectors of the form $(G^*h_1$, $\ldots$, $G^*h_k)$.
+This is useful to approximate the joint distribution of multiple summaries of $G$, e.g. the joint distribution of it's first $k$ moments ($h_j(x)=x^j$ for $j=1,\ldots,k$).